mjtischler/ncsoft-challenge/README.md

 # NCSOFT Coin Counter Challenge

 ### Hello!
 I'm Matt Tischler ([mjtischler@gmail.com](mailto:mjtischler@gmail.com))
 Hey y'all!
 I appreciate the opportunity to complete this code challenge and I had a great time working toward the solution.
-I definitely learned a few things along the way, and I appreciate any constructive (and destructive) criticism that you may have about my work.
+I definitely learned a few things along the way, and I welcome any constructive (and destructive) criticism that you may have about my work.

 ### Stack
 Per the instructions, I wrote the calculate function in vanilla JavaScript.
-However, I used Angular 1.5+ for the JS framework (and utilized a component architecture for scalability), and I incorporated Angular Material for the UI.
+However, I used Angular 1.5+ for the JS framework and utilized a component architecture for scalability.
+I also incorporated Angular Material for the UI.

 ### Code
-First, I created a singleton array that contains two key parameters: our coin denominations and the coin count for the given input.
-This array simulates the return from a service call and both the UI and the `calculateNumber` function aren't concerned with its size or parameter values.
+First, I created a singleton array that contains two key parameters: the coin denominations and the coin count for the given input.
+This array simulates the return from a service call, and both the UI and the `calculateNumber` function aren't concerned with its size or parameter values.

 ```JavaScript
 ctrl.circles = [